rixinsc/Libereus/README.md

 1. Add the bot into your server through the page.

 ### Windows
-1. Make sure you have python 3.6 installed.
-(Can get via [python.org](https://python.org))
+1. Make sure you have Python 3.6 installed.
+(Download it via [python.org](https://python.org))
 1. Download and extract or clone this repository into your computer.
 1. Create a copy of "settings_example.json" and rename it into "settings.json"
-1. Open the file through your favourite text editor (notepad may work too).
+1. Open the file through your favourite text editor (Notepad may work too).
 1. These are the settings for you to tweak.
-Scroll to the bottom and replace "your bot token here" with the bot token you just obtained from previous step.
+Scroll to the bottom and replace "your bot token here" with the bot token you just obtained from the previous step.
 1. Save it. (<kbd>Ctrl</kbd>+<kbd>S</kbd> for most cases)
 1. To run the bot, double click "bot.py" or execute it using the following command (make sure you are in the correct directory).
 `py -3 bot.py`